Bring it on! Huskies and Zags meeting each year could become one of hoops’ hottest rivalries

 Hard to imagine too many Husky fans were thinking about Gonzaga when Hopkins arrived in 2017.
 They were just hoping he could build something that would eventually vault Washington basketball toward the top of the conference and tease an NCAA tournament bid every year.

 But this bullet train is blowing by the timeline most expected for UW hoops.
-It has two projected NBA lottery picks, proven upperclassmen and gael-wind momentum pushing it forward.
+It has two projected NBA lottery picks, proven upperclassmen and gale-wind momentum pushing it forward.

 The Zags have spent the past few seasons trying to prove that they’re the best team in the nation.
 Going forward, though, they’re going to have their hands full trying to prove they’re the best in the state.